 Architecture and design

-The National Museum of Australia was designed by architects Ashton Raggatt McDougall and Robert Peck von Hartel Trethowan and sits on an 11 hectare site in Australia's national capital Canberra on the Acton Peninsula, edging Lake Burley Griffin.
+The National Museum of Australia was designed by architects Ashton Raggatt McDougall and Robert Peck von Hartel Trethowan and sits on an 11-hectare site in Australia's national capital, Canberra.
+The Museum is on Acton Peninsula, beside Lake Burley Griffin.

-The project originated with an International Design Competition which the architects won in 1997 and was opened at the Acton Peninsula in March 2001.
+The project originated with an international design competition which the architects won in 1997.
+The Museum opened at Acton Peninsula in March 2001.

 The most noticeable design feature of the Museum is the gigantic sculptural loop at the entrance – the most visible part of the Uluru line.